guarinogabriel/Mac-CLI/README.md

 The ultimate tool for developer to manage Mac.
 It provides a huge set of command line commands that automatize the usage of your OS X system.
 When you run a function, the executed command is displayed and that helps you memorize each of the Utilities for future usage.

+---

 ### Installation in 2 Simple Steps

 1- Download command line tool to your local machine:
 > `wget https://github.com/guarinogabriel/mac-cli/blob/master/mac`

 2- Run the installer.
 There are 2 install options:

-> `sh mac install` – This command will install the minimum required dependencies
+The following command will install the minimum required dependencies:
-> `sh mac install:all` – This command will install all the dependencies and integrated projects
+> `sh mac install`

+The following command will install all the dependencies and integrated projects:
+> `sh mac install:all`

 3- Re-open your terminal client.
 You will be able to run all the commands listed below, for example:
 > `mac help`

+---

 ### Configuration
 Update the shell script to match your local environment configuration.
 Global variables are defined at the beginning of the file.

+---

 ### Requirements
 These are the requirements to be able to run all the commands (all the dependencies/requirements can be installed running "mac install"):